corda/corda-docs/content/en/docs/corda-enterprise/4.8/node/operating/cryptoservice-configuration.md

 The configuration file for Azure Key Vault contains the fields listed below.
 For details refer to the [Azure KeyVault documentation](https://docs.microsoft.com/en-gb/azure/key-vault).

 * **path**:
-path to the key store for login.
-Note that the .pem file that belongs to your service principal needs to be created to pkcs12.
+The path to the key store for login.
+Note that the `.pem` file that belongs to your service principal must be created in the pkcs12 format.
 One way of doing this is by using openssl: `openssl pkcs12 -export -in /home/username/tmpdav8oje3.pem -out keyvault_login.p12`.

 {{< note >}}
 If a relative path is specified for the pkcs12 key store, it must be relative to the base directory of the running node, firewall or HA Utility.
 {{< /note >}}

 * **tenantId**: